 How long will it take to get my delivery?

-- Delivery timing will depend on location.
-For Edmonton and area deliveries, most orders can be processed and sent in 1-2 business days, depending on the complexity of the order.
+- Delivery timing will depend on postal code.
+Most orders will be processed and sent in 1-2 business days, depending on the complexity of the order.

 I’m worried about running out of my medications.
 How will ARTARx assist me?

-- ARTARx pharmacy staff will be working with our patients to create regular intervals when refills would be due.
-We will have a workflow that anticipates the need for your refills in advance by a few weeks.
-We will contact you and ensure no changes to your medications have been made and schedule a delivery date for your medications in advance so that you do not run out of your long-term use medications.
+- ARTARx pharmacy staff will work with our patients to create regular intervals when refills would be due.
+We have a workflow that anticipates the need for your refills in advance by a few weeks.
+We will contact you and ensure no changes to your medications have been made and schedule a pick-up or delivery date for your medications in advance so that you do not run out of your long-term use medications.